DongDongJu/hotdesk/README.md

 - cgroup trees under `/sys/fs/cgroup` are often **reset on reboot**.
 If you want this to persist, add a small boot-time script/service that recreates the directory and permissions.
 - If cgroup v2 is not available (or not writable), hotdesk will fall back to tmux-based process tracking.
+- On **macOS/Windows**, cgroup is not available; hotdesk uses tmux-only tracking automatically.

 ---